bailey572/devops/02_cmWithAnsibleTerraform/ansible/Notes2.md

 ansible-playbook /root/playbooks/exampleLoops.yaml
 ```

 This will show almost all of the options currently available in ansible.
 Some of the website examples referenced variables that were not created, so I went ahead and added them as global playbook level variable.
 This is actually a pretty good way to see local and playbook scope variables and even introduces the dictionary type.
-I created a lazy definiton.
+I created a lazy definition.
 Please see, [YAML Syntax](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html) for better examples.

 ### Playing with Ansible conditionals Lesson 6, Demo 4

-For the last part of lesson 6, lets go ahead and explore some of the conditional stetements found in ansible.
+For the last part of lesson 6, lets go ahead and explore some of the conditional statements found in ansible.
 Go ahead and create a new file ```conditionals.yaml``` in the ```02_cmWithAnsibleTerraform/ansible/playbooks/``` directory, paste the following code, and save it.

 ```yaml
 --- # denotes start of YAML, not required but good practice